Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Conclusion

 \section{Conclusion}

 This paper presents a novel two-level planning framework, \planner{}, to address the \malcr{} problem.
-The core advancements of our approach are twofold: (1) at high level, we deploy \textit{adaptive path expansion} technique to expand and refine agent paths multiple times that enables the planner to compute paths with arbitrary start and goal configurations, where state-of-the-art \gls{MAPF} planners such as \gls{PBS}, \gls{PIBT}, \textsc{od-id} fail; and (2) at the low level, single-agent pathfinding with \textit{dynamic leading} that enables the dynamic reselection of the leading agent during single-agent path expansions whenever progress stalls, and resulting in outperformance to state-of-the-art priority-based search approaches.
-We have tested our planners in multiple environments with features such as obstacles-rich, narrow passages, non-convex spaces, and long hallways.
-The results demonstrate the robustness of \planner{} planner, capable of planning up to 25 agents under the \gls{LCR} constraint, and up to 11--12 agents in Rings and Office environments and up to 3--10 agents in other environments under the \gls{LOS} constraint within 5 seconds of runtime.
-In future work, we hope to extend these contributions to enable a version of the planner that has the completeness property.
+The core advancements of our approach are twofold: (1) at the high level, we deploy an \textit{adaptive path expansion} technique to expand and refine agent paths multiple times to enable the planner to compute paths with arbitrary start and goal configurations, where state-of-the-art \gls{MAPF} planners such as \gls{PBS}, \gls{PIBT}, \textsc{od-id} fail; and (2) at the low level, single-agent pathfinding with \textit{dynamic leading} enables the dynamic reselection of the leading agent during single-agent path expansions whenever progress stalls, helping our planner to outperform state-of-the-art priority-based search approaches.
+We have tested our planner in multiple environments with features such as obstacles-richness, narrow passages, non-convex spaces, and long hallways.
+The results demonstrate the robustness of our planning framework \planner{} capable of planning up to 25 agents under the \gls{LCR} constraint, and up to 11--12 agents in Rings and Office environments and up to 3--10 agents in other environments under the \gls{LOS} constraint within 5 seconds of runtime.
+Using the \planner{} as a step-stone, in future work, we hope to extend these contributions to enable a version of the planner that has the completeness property.
 There are also potential performance improvements to be gained through the design of a new heuristic that improves the expansion of the team communication tree.
-Furthermore, we plan to extend the framework to support robot teams with rich kinodynamic constraints, bringing it a step closer to real-world applications.
+Furthermore, we plan to extend the framework to a continuous action space to better support robot teams with rich kinodynamic constraints, our work a step towards communication-constrained planning more broadly.
+In this setting, \textsc{sipp} is a promising choice for the low-level planner because it maintains a smaller state space by reasoning over time interval rather than time step, as in A*.
+Incorporating continuous actions and kinodyamic constraints would bring \planner{} a step closer to real-world applications.

-\acks{The work by E. Plaku is supported by (while serving at) the National Science Foundation.
+\begin{acks} The work by E. Plaku is supported by (while serving at) the U.S. National Science Foundation.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors, and do not necessarily reflect the views of the National Science Foundation.